Teacher teams will collaborate on interdisciplinary lesson plans

 • Each interdisciplinary team will create a unit using the five steps of the design thinking process.

-• Each interdisciplinary team will deliver the developed unit in their classrooms during the fall semester.
+• Each interdisciplinary team will deliver the developed unit in their classrooms during the spring semester.

 • Additional online sessions will be provided to support classroom implementation.